 We welcome you to learn about our program requirements and admission standards.
 We also invite you to visit us in person for an informational meeting and a tour of our facilities, to see firsthand what makes VCU Engineering a great place to be.

-One of the reasons so many students choose the VCU School of Engineering is the opportunity for hands-on learning: putting into practice what they have learned in the classroom.
+One of the reasons so many students choose the VCU College of Engineering is the opportunity for hands-on learning: putting into practice what they have learned in the classroom.

 From participating in research projects — often in collaboration with faculty and industry — and contributing to design teams to going on rounds with doctors at the VCU Medical Center and working in labs, our students graduate with valuable experience to take them into the workforce or graduate schools.